pyparsing/plusminus/README.md

 parsed_elements = parser.parse("2+3/10")
 ```

-Arithmetic expressions are evaluated following standard rules for operator precedence, allowing for use of parentheses `()`'s
+Arithmetic expressions are evaluated following standard rules for operator precedence, allowing for use of parentheses to override:
-to override:

     ()
     ∩ (set intersection)